Banner 2 Neu Englisch

 Affective and cognitive mechanisms of specific Internet-use disorders (ACSID)

-One central characteristic of the proposed Research Unit is that we will investigate more than 1450 participants at several sites using the same core battery of experimental paradigms, neuropsychological tasks, questionnaires, biomarkers, and ambulatory assessment, and including a six-months follow-up survey.
-By investigating the hypotheses regarding the involvement of affective and cognitive mechanisms in IUD in the proposed Research Unit, we will not only contribute to a better scientific understanding of the psychological processes of IUD, but we can also contribute to clinical applications by showing which affective and cognitive mechanisms should be addressed more intensively in prevention and treatment.
+A central feature of FOR2974 is the study of over 1,200 participants at multiple sites using the same core battery of experimental paradigms, neuropsychological tasks, questionnaires, biomarkers and a follow-up survey.
+The architecture of the proposed research projects ranges from basic processes to ecological aspects and clinical application.
+This allows us to contribute to a better scientific understanding of the psychological processes of INS.
+Furthermore, the proof-of-concept studies contribute to clinical application by showing which affective and cognitive mechanisms should be addressed more intensively to optimise treatment.

 Projectnumber 411232260